 Milan finished 21st in a talent-heavy field of 71 individuals at the Claud Jacobs Invitational at Victoria Country Club in Victoria, Texas.
 The senior from Torreon, Mexico, braved winds in excess of 40 miles per hour in the final round to shoot a three-round total of 228.
 Milan shot even par at 72 in the second round against a field that included nine of the top 25 teams in the NAIA on one of the more difficult courses on NAIA schedules.

-WACO, Texas – Darius Revels of the University of the Southwest (N.M.) grabbed the Red River Athletic Conference Men's Basketball Player of the Week honor for the dates of Jan.
-19-25.
-This is the 10th award of the 2014-15 basketball season.
+WACO, Texas – Christine Rosas of Langston University (Okla.) wrapped up the Red River Athletic Conference Softball Player of the Week honor for Feb.16-22, while her teammate, Morgan Thonhoff, earned the RRAC Pitcher of the Week award for the same dates.
+This is the third set of awards for the 2015 softball season.

 Rosas hit safely in each game during a 6-0 week for the Lady Lions.
 The sophomore outfielder was 3-for-7 in a double-header sweep of Southwestern Christian University (Okla.), and she was 3-for-5 with an RBI as Langston took a pair of games from Haskell Indian Nations University (Kan.).
 Rosas closed the week with a 4-for-4 game and two runs scored to sink Southwestern University (Kan.), 7-4.
 For the week, the San Antonio, Texas, native was 11-for-19 with nine runs scored and four walks.
 Langston soared to 7-1 on the season while riding a seven-game winning streak.